-The foyer is now almost done ~ check out the (almost?) completed project over HERE.
+The foyer is now almost done ~ check out the (almost?) completed project with new foyer lighting.

 Goodness gracious, I cannot begin to tell you how important it is to try doing a few things yourself!
 I'm not going to do a complete update of my husband's foyer project (watch for that in January when we're all done), but goodness, just last week in 8 hours he saved over $2000.

 And that didn't include any of the trim work.

 Back in October he decided to add to the trim work in our foyer, and after a few weekends with an air compressor and nail gun he was almost done.
 So last week, as I determined to have things looking a little more put together before Christmas, I called a painter to come tackle the paint job.